Music of Cuba: Trova

 José 'Chicho' Ibáñez (1875-1981) was even longer-lived than Garay.
 Ibáñez was the first trovador to specialize in the son; he also sang guaguancós and pieces from the abakuá.

 The composer Rosendo Ruiz (1885-1983) was another long-lived trovador.
 He was the author of a well-known guitar manual.
 Alberto Villalón (1882-1955), and Manuel Corona (1880-1950) were of similar stature.
 Garay, Ruiz, Villalón and Corona are known as the four greats of the trova, though the following trovadores are also highly regarded.

 Patricio Ballagas (1879-1920); María Teresa Vera (1895-1965), Lorenzo Hierrezuelo (1907-1993), Ñico Saquito (Antonio Fernandez: 1901-1982), Carlos Puebla (1917-1989) and Compay Segundo (Máximo Francisco Repilado Muñoz: 1907-2003) were all great trova musicians.
 El Guayabero (Faustino Oramas: 1911-2007) was the last of the old trova.

-Trova musicians often worked in pairs and trios, some of them exclusively so (Compay Segundo).
-As the sexteto/septeto/conjunto genre grew many of them joined in the larger groups.
-And let's not forget the Trio Matamoros, who worked together for most of their lives.
-Matamoros was one of the greats.
+Trova musicians often performed in pairs and trios, while others later joined the larger sexteto, septeto and conjunto ensembles.
+Compay Segundo was among the musicians associated with this format.
+Trio Matamoros was another prominent ensemble associated with trova.